Blow Up Your Video: Reception

 The album was the band's biggest-selling album of new material since For Those About to Rock We Salute You, being certified Platinum in the US.
 Blow Up Your Video reached No. 2 in the UK and No. 12 in the US.
 The album was nominated for the Grammy Award for Best Hard Rock/Metal Performance Vocal or Instrumental in 1989.
 In the original Rolling Stone review, Jim Farber wrote, "Fortunately, the Young brothers continue to come up with enough inspired riffs to make the tunnel vision justifiable.
 In fact, the riffs here add up to the band's catchiest work since its classic album Back in Black."
 Greg Prato of AllMusic called the album "unfocused" and "glutted with such throwaways as "Nick of Time"."
 Canadian journalist Martin Popoff found the album "frustrating" and the band "looking too deeply for a new enigmatic direction".

-Author Paul Stenning however described the album as, "the sound of a group remaining current but still defining the rock art form on their own terms."
+Author Paul Stenning, however, described the album as, "the sound of a group remaining current but still defining the rock art form on their own terms."

+Modern reviews are less enthusiastic, being more on the negative side.
+Classic Rock magazine describes the album in a very unappealing way, stating "Apart from those two songs it’s largely a slog through fairly pedestrian deep cuts.
+And that’s really the major difference between great AC/DC albums, and not-so great ones: the good ones are all killer, no filler, with every track a finely crafted morsel of hard-core rock’n’roll so tight and lethal it can’t be reasoned with, stacked two-sides high."
+Ultimate Classic Rock agrees, pointing out that while it has a couple good singles, "...for those momentary glimpses of excitement, there’s just not a lot there."